The Turban aka Dastaar

 NOTE: It is NOT a customary practice of the adherents of Sikh Dharma to proselytize.
-Sikhs often express the term "Sat Kartar," i.e., "God is the Doer."
+Sikhs often express the term "Sat Kartar," meaning, "God is the Doer."
 In this sense meaning, only those with such destiny are to be Sikhs.

 The benefit to tying the turban is that when one wraps the 5 or more layers of cloth, the temples are covered, which minimizes any variance or movement in the different parts of the skull.
 In other words, wearing a turban automatically provides an acupressure-like cranial adjustment, which provides an aid to all mental activities.

 Since the 19th century in North America the only religious group identified with the wearing of turban is the Sikhs.
-To American Sikhs as well as Sikhs the world over, the wearing of turban is a sacred act.
-The tenth and last Sikh Guru, Guru Gobind Singh (1666-1708), partly as an act of defiance in the face of the fanaticism and tyranny of the Mughal ruler of India at the time, Aurangzeb, instructed the Sikhs, just as Moses taught the Israelites, to wear their God-given, unshorn hair under a Turban, and they have sacrificed their lives to protect its honor.
+To American Sikhs as well as Sikhs the world over, the tying of turban is a sacred act.
+The tenth and last Sikh Guru, Guru Gobind Singh (1666-1708), partly as an act of defiance in the face of the fanaticism and tyranny of the Mughal ruler of India at the time, Aurangzeb, instructed the Sikhs, just as Moses instructed the Israelites, to wear their God-given, unshorn hair under a Turban.
+Sikhs have sacrificed their lives to protect its honor ever since.
 The following is a collection of references on how the turban has been regarded throughout history.

 Turban in the Old Testament